Preview: 5 interesting things to expect from the Champions League on Tuesday

 Read Also

-There will be eight matches played across the continent on Tuesday night, with the standout fixtures slated for Italy and France.
+Eight matches will be played across the continent on Tuesday night, with the eye-catching fixtures slated for Italy and France.

 Italian Champions AC Milan host Chelsea at the San Siro while their Ligue 1 counterparts, Paris Saint-Germain, take on Benfica at the Parcs des Princes.